 What type of constitution it will have: codified or uncodifed?
 Entrenched or unentrenched?

-How power will be distributed.
+How power will be distributed across the school.

 How laws will be made.

 What institutions there will be.
 E.g. Will there be a parliament?